Neutis/neutis-docs/docs/yocto/why.md

 > create custom Linux-based systems for embedded products, regardless of the
 > hardware architecture.

-The whole project consist of set of tools which includes task execution engine - BitBake and OpenEmbedded-Core (OE-Core) - a common layer of metadata (i.e. recipes, classes, and associated files).
+The whole project consists of set of tools which includes task execution engine - BitBake and OpenEmbedded-Core (OE-Core) - a common layer of metadata (i.e. recipes, classes, and associated files).